Zellic/solidity-parser/docs/source/getstarted/quickstart.rst

 .. image:: ../../imgs/exampledir.png

-Copy the ``example`` folder to somewhere on your machine. ``example/project`` will be the **project directory** from now on.
+Copy the ``example`` folder to somewhere on your machine — ``example/project`` will be the **project directory** from now on.

-Creating a Virtual File System(VFS)
+Creating a Virtual File System (VFS)
 -----------------------------------

-For SOLP to understand the code in the example project, it has to know where the source files, library files and import remappings are located and how the project is structured.
+For SOLP to understand the code in the example project, it has to know where the source files, library files, and import remappings are located and how the project is structured.

-The :py:class:`solidity_parser.filesys.VirtualFileSystem` object takes these options, handles path mappings, reads the files and generates an unrefined AST.
+The :py:class:`solidity_parser.filesys.VirtualFileSystem` object takes these options, handles path mappings, reads the files, and generates an unrefined AST.

 .. code-block:: python
    :linenos: